 8. Presentation of the Award

 8.1 At least one author of the paper must attend the SIG-USE awards ceremony at the SIG USE Symposium.

 8.2 The award shall be announced and presented to the winning author by the Jury Chair during the SIG USE Research Symposium at the annual meeting of the Society.

-9.1 The award shall be publicized in the Bulletin of the American Society for Information Science, the SIG USE listserv and web site, and SIG USE social media sites, and any chapter with which the winner is affiliated.
+The award shall be publicized in the SIG USE listserv and website, and SIG USE social media sites, and any chapter with which the winner is affiliated.

 10.2 Selection shall be made and the ASIST President, the ASIST Director and the Chair of SIG USE shall be notified at least two weeks before the start of the ASIST annual meeting.